 cancer genetics, aneuploidy, genome dosage imbalances, systems biology

 Nearly all tumors exhibit a condition known as aneuploidy – their cells contain the wrong number of chromosomes.
 We’re working to understand how aneuploidy impacts cancer progression, in hopes of developing therapies that can specifically eliminate aneuploid cancers while leaving normal cells unharmed.

 Ph.D., Joint program of Massachusetts Institute of Technology and National University of Singapore, 2013

-normal and malignant hematopoietic stem and progenitor cells, self-renewal, cancer metabolism, myelodysplastic syndrome, leukemia
+hematopoietic stem and progenitor cells, self-renewal, metabolism, myelodysplastic syndrome, leukemia

-My research group focuses on normal and malignant hematopoietic stem and progenitor cells, specifically early erythroid progenitors and leukemic stem cells.
-We are currently using both CRISPR/Cas functional genomic and forward chemical biology genetic approaches to uncover critical genes and small chemical compounds regulating the self-renewal of hematopoietic stem and progenitor cells.
-The ultimate goal of this work is to identify novel therapeutics for drug resistant cancer-related anemias and leukemias through targeting of novel self-renewal pathways and metabolic vulnerabilities.
+The research of my lab focuses on normal and malignant hematopoietic stem and progenitor cells, specifically early erythroid progenitors and leukemic cells.
+We utilize both CRISPR/Cas functional genomic and forward chemical genomic approaches to uncover critical genes and small chemical compounds regulating the self-renewal of normal and malignant hematopoietic stem and progenitor cells.
+The ultimate goal of our research is to identify novel therapeutics for treatment-resistant hematopoietic malignancies including myelodysplastic syndrome and acute leukemia through targeting of novel self-renewal pathways and metabolic vulnerabilities.

 Research Assistant Professor/Manager, Functional Genomics

 Currently the Director of the Functional Genomics Shared Resource at CSHL.
 His studies focus on shRNA, microRNA, RNA interference, and siRNA.
 The lab has studied cancer proliferation gene discovery through functional genomics.